- Essential software quality assurance steps at The APP Solutions

 If everything works properly, we compare whether the features and UI match the app’s prototype.

-Non-functional testing includes the following sub-categories as:
+Non-functional testing includes the following sub-categories:

 - Usability testing